How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-The key point is the TwoFactorAuthenticationSuccessHandler set in the successHandler of formLogin.
+The key point is the TwoFactorAuthenticationSuccessHandler set as the successHandler of formLogin.

 public class TwoFactorAuthenticationSuccessHandler implements AuthenticationSuccessHandler {